 Background and Buddhism

-A Thai artist named Thawan Duchanee began construction on Baan Dam in 1976, and it is still a work in progress.
-Once the artist’s home and art studio, the Black House now serves as a showcase for his work and collections.
+A Thai artist Thawan Duchanee began construction on Baan Dam in 1976, and it is still a work in progress.
+Once the artist’s home and art studio, the Black House museum now serve as a showcase for his work and collections.

 It is thought that all of Duchanee’s work represents the human suffering due to desire and greed that the Buddha saw along his travels.
 Death and mortality are on display everywhere, reiterating the impermanence of life which is central to Buddhist thought and philosophy.
 Indeed, Duchanee was a devout Buddhist, and it is likely that all of the work displayed at the Black House portrays the cycle of life, death, and rebirth known as Samsara, which necessarily includes suffering.